Solar Lighting Design Guide: Sizing, Aesthetics, and More

 Posted by Stephen Shickadance in Solar Lighting Design.

-Quality manufacturers should provide two complementary 3-D simulations of your lighting project design--one that is desired versus one that is recommended based upon the location.
+Quality manufacturers should provide two complementary 3-D simulations of your street lighting design layout--one that is desired versus one that is recommended based upon the location.
 This way you can be aware of what kind of systems to select from, the proper sizing of each component, and the real-world calculations behind the full project.
 A common measurement for light is foot-candles, or the amount of light that hits an object 1 foot (12 inches) away from a lit candle.

 Less common measurements are LUX, but your manufacturer should provide simulations in whatever units desired.